Sirillion/smxmenuchangelog/README.md

 - Updated to Quartz v3.0.0.

 ### WORK IN PROGRESS:
-- Currently modding: The Generate New World window.
-  - Next up: The Editing Tool Menu.
+- Currently modding: The Editing Tool Menu.
   - Next up: The General Options.
     - Next up: The Video Options.
       - Next up: The Audio Options.
+        - Next up: The Data Management Window.